 Add a playful touch to grown up outfits with Ayda Algin’s just-for-us scarf in peach, pistachio and grey.
+If you need more winter wardrobe makes and inspiration, remember to pick up the latest copy of Mollie Makes or subscribe!

 Keep cosy in a playful pom pom scarf that’ll add an unexpected pop of colour to your winter outfits.
 The combination of pistachio, peach and grey creates a fun palette that’s just the right side of grown up, without being dull.